Computing, IT & Maths

 Neo

-Progression: BSc Computer Science and Mathematics - University of Bath
+Progression: Master of Computing in Computer Science and Mathematics, University of Bath

 Courses studied: A level Computer Science, Physics and Maths